laxa88/twitter-clone/README.md

   - [ ] run tests
   - [ ] build image in CI
   - [ ] push image to personal repo

+## Will not do

+- Block/unblock user and tweets
+- Tweet replies
+- Retweets